Audition Requirements for Concentrations

 See the specific requirements for the Performance Concentration beginning on page 30 of the Music Student Handbook.

-• Students must audition and be accepted into the Performance concentration no later than the end of their fourth semester at Humboldt for native Humboldt students, or by the end of their first semester at Humboldt for transfers, or by the end of their first semester as a Music Major for native students who change their major to music after completing four semesters at Humboldt.
+• In order to be on track to graduate in four years (or two years for transfer students), students must audition and be accepted into the Applied Music Concentration no later than the end of their fourth semester for students who began their degree at Cal Poly Humboldt, or by the end of their first semester at Cal Poly Humboldt for transfers, or by the end of their first semester as a Music Major for native students who change their major to music after completing four semesters at Cal Poly Humboldt.

-• Auditions for the Performance Concentration will occur during finals week of each semester.
-The auditions will be 15 minutes long and will include, scales and/or technical exercises as appropriate for the student’s performing area, sight reading, and solo repertoire and/or etudes and/or orchestral excerpts as appropriate for the student’s performing area.
+• Generally, the auditions for the Performance Concentration will occur during finals week of each semester.
+The auditions will be 15 minutes long and will include scales and/or technical exercises as appropriate for the student’s performing area, sight reading, and solo repertoire and/or etudes and/or orchestral excerpts as appropriate for the student’s performing area.
+See the specific requirements for your performing area in the Music Student Handbook.

-• Students auditioning for the performance concentration submit an application to the Music Department Chair.
-Part of the student’s application for these concentrations will be an academic plan that demonstrates that the student can complete all degree requirements within the next four semesters.
+• Students auditioning for the performance concentration submit an application to the Music Program Chair.
+Part of the student’s application for these concentrations will be an academic plan for all the remaining semesters until graduation.

 Application, Auditions, and Interviews for the Music Education Concentration